 I see beauty in the mundane, in the little details that surround us: the network of our day-to-day world.
-The shape and colour of a rock or the juxtaposition of road signage and a building catch my eye, as do the patterns and colours in nature, particularly along the coast.

 I am wary of polished perfection – I can appreciate it, but it is not me.
 I like a ‘perfect imperfection’ because for me there is more to the story, more character.
 A different way of seeing always resonates with me.